Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Reports and calculations that support the design intent

-Coordination checks before submission
+Coordination checks before FSSD submission process

 Start with drawing-to-drawing coordination.
 The architectural floor plan, reflected ceiling coordination, fire protection layout, and mechanical plans should align.
 Then move to drawing-to-report coordination.
 If your fire strategy states two exits are available from a space, those exits must be shown clearly and consistently on the plans.
 If the code analysis assumes a fire-rated enclosure, the enclosure details and door schedules should support that assumption.

 Next, check administrative completeness.
 File naming, revision status, endorsement pages, declarations, and form fields should match the final issue set.
 A surprising number of delays come from uploading draft versions, unsigned documents, or attachments that do not match the revision date shown on the main drawings.
+Before you submit plans, confirm that all necessary documents and declarations are ready for the shelter department.

 Finally, confirm site reality.
 If the existing condition has changed since the last record drawings were produced, the submission should reflect actual site conditions or clearly identify the discrepancies being rectified.
 Submitting against an inaccurate base drawing can create larger approval and inspection problems later.
+Clear coordination can also reduce processing time during plan approval review.

-Typical reasons submissions are rejected or delayed
+Typical reasons fire safety compliance submissions are rejected or delayed

 When the checklist needs to be project-specific